ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/week-zero-tasks/(REVIEW) old Changes on Studio.md

 - Add Careers Workshop Sessions

 - Consider: setting DL for assessments (as part of the title for each assessment)
-  - ex.
-"NodeJS and MongoDB CRUD app (202109) [Deadline: by Friday 9am]"
+  - e.g. "NodeJS and MongoDB CRUD app (202109) [Deadline: by Friday 9am]"

 - Define LAB/assessment planning & share with students, at the beginning of each week.
-  (ex. which labs are individual/in pairs)
+  (e.g. which labs are individual/in pairs)

   <!--